lsegal/yard/README.md

 as throwing all the documentation into a database.
 Another useful way of exploiting this raw data format would be to write tools that can auto generate test cases, for example, or show possible unhandled exceptions in code.

+**5. Local Documentation Server**: YARD can serve documentation for projects or installed gems (similar to `gem server`) with the added benefit of dynamic searching, as well as live reloading.
+Using the live reload feature, you can document your code and immediately preview the results by refreshing the page; YARD will do all the work in re-generating the HTML.
+This makes writing documentation a much faster process.

 Installing